motorcycle 101 guides

 Riding Portion:

-• Will be conducted in a controlled, off-street area.
+• Will be conducted in a controlled, off-street area

-• Demonstrate basic understanding of motorcycle operation.
+• Demonstrate a basic understanding of motorcycle operation

-• You will be tested on your ability to stay within the speed limit, adjusting speed and position, maintaining visibility, operating under stress, accelerating, braking, turning, stopping, and swerving
+• You will be tested on your ability to stay within the speed limit, adjust speed and position, maintain visibility, operate under stress, accelerate, braking, turning, stopping, and swerving

 • The examiner will grade you based on how well you ride at safe speeds, stay within the lanes, and demonstrate riding maneuvers